Brian-Magnuson/nico/docs/design/overview.md

 Additionally, `break` statements may only target loop blocks.

 Labels are allowed on functions and you can use `yield` to set the yield value of a function.
 However, we do not allow `return` statements to use labels, as they always target the nearest enclosing function.

+# Core Library

+The Nico core library is a special set of built-in functions, types, and constants that are essential and always available to Nico programs.

+It should not be confused with the standard library, which is a larger, optional set of functions, types, and constants that provide additional functionality.

+The core library:
+- Is designed to be minimal.
+- Is always available without needing to import anything.
+- Is implemented as part of the compiler.
+- Is tightly integrated with the language itself.

+The standard library:
+- Is designed to be comprehensive.
+- Must be explicitly imported to be used.
+- Is implemented as separate modules.
+- Is built on top of the language and core library.

+The core library contains constructs that are too fundamental to be implemented in the standard library and too complex to be implemented as part of the language itself.

+The following is a non-exhaustive, non-comprehensive list of items in the core library:
+- `Iterable`: An interface for types that can be iterated over.
+- `Range`: A lazily-evaluated sequence of values that can be iterated over.
+- `Option`: A type that represents an optional value.
+- `Result`: A type that represents either a success or an error.
+- `Promise`: A type that represents a value that may be available in the future.